 We strongly encourage individuals to contribute to Common Ground Relief’s efforts.
 Individuals may join us for an ongoing schedule, or on individual dates when wetlands planting projects, nursery care, and food pantry hours are scheduled.
 For weekly updates about individual volunteer opportunities, email firstname.lastname@example.org or follow us on Facebook or Instagram.

-We planted 6,500 trees this season and are now seeking individual volunteers for the following initiatives March – May 2021:
+We planted 6,500 trees and 23,300 plugs of marsh grass in the 2020 – 2021 planting season!
+Though plantings are limited over the summer, we are seeking individual volunteers for the following initiatives through September 2021:

-- Tuesdays – Food distribution at the Levee Pantry
+- Tuesdays and Saturdays – Food distribution at the Levee Pantry

 Individuals who volunteer with Common Ground Relief 5 days a week may be eligible to stay in volunteer housing.